pissandshittium/pissandshittium/CODE_OF_CONDUCT.md

 when working on hard problems, we can allow that frustration to turn into personal attacks which it often does.

-## Keep quite if you see or hear something.
+## Keep quiet if you see or hear something.

 You are empowered to never engage when you feel that you or others are disrespected.
 The person making you feel uncomfortable may not be aware of what